department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/product/Stakeholder-Meeting-Notes-Sprint-1.md

 They log the XML of what&#39;s sent to the IRS but using that instead of the letter data it will still be delayed because of how long it takes for IRS to open their environment– data is identical of print vendor and data sent to IRS just in different formats

-Have to get the ICN and query based on that unique veteran ID
+Have to get the ICN and query based on that unique Veteran ID

 **Populating forms**

-Programmatically you can do it in Java ( populating the forms ) -getting a fillable version of 1095B – generating them on the fly versus storing them
+Programmatically you can do it in Java ( populating the forms ) -getting a fillable version of 1095-B – generating them on the fly versus storing them

 **Snapshotting PDFS (pulling data from date of IRS submission)**